 The name sounds reassuring — everyone knows that anything toxic is bad for you.
-Plus, these diets encourage you to eat natural foods and involve lots of water and veggies — all stuff you know is good for you.
-You hear about celebrities going on detox diets, and people who go into drug or alcohol rehabs are said to be detoxing.
-So shouldn't a detox diet be a good bet?
+Plus, detox diets encourage you to eat natural foods and involve lots of water and veggies, all stuff you know is good for you.
+You hear about celebrities going on detox diets, so shouldn't a detox diet be a good bet?

 Not really.
-Like many other fad diets, detox diets can have harmful side effects, especially for teens.
+Like many other fad diets, detox diets can cause problems, especially for young people.

-A toxin is a chemical or poison that is known to have harmful effects on the body.
-Toxins can come from food or water, from chemicals used to grow or prepare food, and even from the air that we breathe.
-Our bodies process those toxins through organs like the liver and kidneys and eliminate them in the form of sweat, urine, and feces.
+A toxin is a chemical or poison that has harmful effects on the body.
+Toxins can come from food or water, from chemicals used to grow or prepare food, and even from the air we breathe.
+Our bodies process those toxins through organs like the liver and kidneys and get rid of them in urine (pee), feces (poop), and sweat.

 What Should You Watch Out For?

-Detox diets are supposedly to help "clean out the system" but many people think they will lose weight if they try these diets.
+Detox diets are meant to help "clean out the system."
+But many people think they will lose weight if they try these diets.
 Here's the truth:

 - Detox diets are not recommended for teens.
-Normal teenagers need lots of nutritional goodies — like enough calories and protein to support rapid growth and development.
+You need lots of nutritional goodies — like enough calories and protein to support normal growth and energy levels.
 So diets that involve fasting and severe restriction of food are not a good idea.
-Some sports and physical activities require ample food, and fasting does not provide enough fuel to support them.
-For these reasons, detox diets can be especially risky for teenagers.

-- Detox diets aren't for people with health conditions.
-They're not recommended for people with diabetes, heart disease, or other chronic medical conditions.
-Detox diets should be avoided if you are pregnant or have an eating disorder.
+- Detox diets aren't for people with health problems.
+They're not recommended for people with diabetes, heart disease, or other medical problems.
+People taking medicines also should be careful about detox diets.
+Do not try a detox diet if you are pregnant or have an eating disorder.

 - Detox supplements can have side effects.
-Many of the supplements used during detox diets are actually laxatives, which are designed to make people go to the bathroom more often, and that can get messy.
-Laxative supplements are never a good idea because they can cause dehydration, mineral imbalances, and problems with the digestive system.
+The herbs and supplements used in detox diets may have harmful ingredients.
+Some contain laxatives.
+Laxatives make people go to the bathroom more often, and that can get messy.
+Laxatives and enemas can cause problems like dehydration and electrolyte and water imbalances.

-- Detox diets are for short-term purposes only.
-In addition to causing other health problems, fasting for long periods can slow down a person's metabolism, making it harder to keep the weight off or to lose weight later.
+- Detox diets are for short-term use only.
+The longer you are on a detox or cleanse, the greater the chances of problems.
+Also, fasting for long periods can slow down a person's metabolism, making it harder to lose weight.

 Eat Right and Your Body Does the Rest